PaulAyling/COURSE-MERN-Contact-Keeper/readme.md

 Reset all uncommited commits: git reset .

 TO RUN THE REACT APP

 1. cd infoshot-react
 2. npm run dev
+   new

 THINGS TO KNOW
 CONFIG: Config is installed as a dependency this dependency allows for global access to any variable put into the default.JSON file {see db.js for syntax}